Let's do it together Let's do it together

 If you already have an existing lawn, the first step is to clear the area of weeds and vegetation by spraying with weed killer.
 Ideally, you should do this two weeks before you lay your new artificial lawn.
 This will make sure all the plant material is dead down to the roots.

 Next, you’ll need to dig up the lawn and break up the soil with a spade.
 Use a fork to remove any remaining vegetation which could make the surface uneven after the lawn has been laid.
-Rake the soil to spread it out evenly across your lawn area and finish off by walking the area flat with your boots.
-Taking care to cover every inch.
+Rake the soil to spread it out evenly across your lawn area and finish off by walking the area flat with your boots, or use a lawn leveller.
+Take care to cover every inch.

 Step three

 Once your old lawn has been cleared and prepped, it’s now time to roll out your geotextile, unless you’re laying artificial grass on concrete, in which case you can skip the weed suppressant.
-Take care to keep all your edges in line with the border of the new grass area.
-And also make sure any new strips overlap the last by at least 300mm, this will prevent any cheeky weeds sneaking through over time.
+Take care to keep all your edges in line with the border of the new grass area and make sure any new strips overlap the last by at least 300mm - this will prevent any cheeky weeds sneaking through over time.

-Weed membrane done?
-Take the NoMow and lay it over the proposed area.
+Once the weed membrane's done, take the artificial lawn and lay it over the proposed area.

 Top tip: When tackling long sections, cut 10cm wide strips into the excess grass.
 That way you’ll be able to fold and cut each shorter strip in turn, helping you to stay on track easier and giving you a much neater finish.